Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/UseCaseModelTemplate.md

 **Login**

 * Requirements: A user may choose to login when starting the Application.
-* Pre-conditions: None.
+* Pre-conditions: The username must exist in the database.
-* Post-conditions: The username must exist in the database.
+* Post-conditions: Display the UI for user to proceed.
 * Scenarios: If the username doesn't exist in the database, an error message will pop up asking for a correct username.
 After logging in, the application will allow players to:
    * Create new puzzle.
    * Solve a random puzzle.